fioprotocol/fio-devhub/_docs/exchanges/guide-certification.md

 **Mapping blockchain public addresses**

--  User is able to connect their FIO Address to wallets
+-  User is able to connect their FIO Address to their crypto/tokens
--  User is able to disconnect their FIO Address from wallets
+-  User is able to disconnect their FIO Address
 -  Disconnecting the main FIO wallet is disabled (see [Mapping Public Addresses]({{site.baseurl}}/docs/how-to/mapping))

 **Receive to FIO Address**